 12. Can you give us some insight into the plans that you have for Haikou?

-Ken: Our future focus will be to continue growing our integrated destination resorts, and there is huge growth potential to be reaped.
+Ken: Our future focus will be to continue growing our integrated destination resorts, and there is enormous growth potential to be reaped.
 Hainan, for one, is well-positioned to interface with the international markets given its status as an international tourism island for the past decade.
-We can be certain of further boosts to the number of international visitors, especially tourists from the 59 countries who will now enjoy visa-free access to Hainan.
+We can be sure of further boosts to the number of international visitors, especially tourists from the 59 countries who will now enjoy visa-free access to Hainan.

-Tenniel: On the sports front, we are also developing Mission Hills Haikou as the sports training base for Southern China, with football academy operated by FC Barcelona and basketball academy operated by NBA, complemented by interactive museum experiences.
+Tenniel: On the sports front, we are also developing Mission Hills Haikou as the sports training base for Southern China, with football academy operated by FC Barcelona and basketball academy run by NBA, complemented by interactive museum experiences.
 The Barça Academy Pro in Haikou will be the first overseas FCB football school directly managed by FCB and staffed by FCB coaches.
 On the other hand, the NBA Basketball School – Mission Hills Haikou will open to male and female players, from junior level to professionals.
 NBA players and legends will visit the school to provide additional instruction and training to young players, fostering their development.